vserova/book/pages/ch_datamod.md

 A cdregion feature is implemented by a Cdregion object, discussed below.

-<a name="ch-datamod.prot-Describing-A-Pr"></a>
+<a name="ch_datamod.prot_Describing_A_Pr"></a>

 ##### prot: Describing A Protein

 A protein feature describes and/or names a protein or region of a protein.
-It uses a [Prot-ref](#ch-datamod.Protref-Reference-To) object, or "reference to" a protein, described in detail below.
+It uses a [Prot-ref](#ch_datamod.Protref_Reference_To) object, or "reference to" a protein, described in detail below.

 A single amino acid Bioseq can have many protein features on it.
 It may have one over its full length describing a pro-peptide, then a shorter one describing the mature peptide.
 An extreme case might be a viral polyprotein which would have one protein feature for the whole polyprotein, then additional protein features for each of the component mature proteins.
 One should always take into account the "location" slot of a protein feature.

-<a name="ch-datamod.rna-Describing-An-RN"></a>
+<a name="ch_datamod.rna_Describing_An_RN"></a>

 ##### rna: Describing An RNA

 An RNA feature can describe both coding intermediates and structural RNAs using an RNA-ref, or "reference to" an RNA.
 The RNA-ref is described in more detail below.
 The Seq-feat.location for an RNA can be attached to either the genomic sequence coding for the RNA, or to the sequence of the RNA itself, when available.
 The determination of whether the Bioseq the RNA feature is attached to is genomic or an RNA type is made by examining the Bioseq.descr.mol-type, not by making assumptions based on the feature.
 When both the genomic Bioseq and the RNA Bioseq are both available, one could attach the RNA Seq-feat.location to the genomic sequence and the Seq-feat.product to the RNA to connect them and capture explicitly the process by which the RNA is created.

-<a name="ch-datamod.pub-Publication-Abou"></a>
+<a name="ch_datamod.pub_Publication_Abou"></a>

 ##### pub: Publication About A Bioseq Region

 When a publication describes a whole Bioseq, it would normally be at the "descr" slot of the Bioseq.
 However, if it applies to a sub region of the Bioseq, it is convenient to make it a feature.
-The pub feature uses a Pubdesc (see [Biological Sequences](#ch-datamod.-Biological-Sequences) for a detailed description) to describe a publication and how it relates to the Bioseq.
+The pub feature uses a Pubdesc (see [Biological Sequences](#ch_datamod._Biological_Sequences) for a detailed description) to describe a publication and how it relates to the Bioseq.
 To indicate a citation about a specific feature (as opposed to about the sequence region in general), use the Seq-feat.cit slot of that feature.

-<a name="ch-datamod.seq-Tracking-Origina"></a>
+<a name="ch_datamod.seq_Tracking_Origina"></a>

 ##### seq: Tracking Original Sequence Sources

 The "seq" feature is a simple way to associate a region of sequence with a region of another.
 For example, if one wished to annotate a region of a recombinant sequence as being from "pBR322 10-50" one would simply use a Seq-loc (see Sequence Locations and Identifiers) for the interval 10-50 on Seq-id pBR322.
 Software tools could use such information to provide the pBR322 numbering system over that interval.

 This feature is really meant to accommodate older or approximate data about the source of a sequence region and is no more than annotation.
-More specific and computationally useful ways of doing this are (1) create the recombinant sequence as a segmented sequence directly (see [Biological Sequences](#ch-datamod.-Biological-Sequences)), (2) use the Seq-hist field of a Bioseq to record its history, (3) create alignments (see Sequence Alignments) which are also valid Seq-annots, to indicate more complex relationships of one Bioseq to others.
+More specific and computationally useful ways of doing this are (1) create the recombinant sequence as a segmented sequence directly (see [Biological Sequences](#ch_datamod._Biological_Sequences)), (2) use the Seq-hist field of a Bioseq to record its history, (3) create alignments (see Sequence Alignments) which are also valid Seq-annots, to indicate more complex relationships of one Bioseq to others.

-<a name="ch-datamod.imp-Importing-Featur"></a>
+<a name="ch_datamod.imp_Importing_Featur"></a>

 ##### imp: Importing Features From Other Data Models